emb-riscv/specs-markdown/improvements-upon-privileged.md

 This was probably true 10-15 years ago, but today it is no longer the case.
-Not only the industry migrated to 32-bits cores, but the ecosystems around Cortex-M and the ease of use made most of the other cores irelevant.
+Not only the industry migrated to 32-bits cores, but the ecosystems around Cortex-M and the ease of use made most of the other cores irrelevant.

 There is also another fact to be noted: according to several studies, the world wide population of programmers is doubling every few years (let's